-Default: 0 (disabled) Range of valid values: 0 or 1 (enabled)
+Default: 0 (disabled) Range of valid values: 0 or 1 (enabled) Takes effect: when Export is restarted

 SP\XPT\KEEPALIVE

 This parameter controls whether the Export process sends a "hello" message to Import at regular intervals to prevent TCP timeouts when replication activity is low.
 If the network times out because no replication packets are being sent, SharePlex alerts you with a message such as "Export cannot connect to import on server2: timeout waiting for ack."
 By setting SP\XPT\KEEPALIVE to 1, you can eliminate this message and keep the SharePlex network connection alive.